-How to Get Rid of Penetrating Damp
+How to get rid of penetrating damp

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-What's causing your penetrating damp, from cracks in external walls to leaking pipes, will affect how easy it is to solve.

-This means you'll need to work out the cause of penetrating damp before you can treat it, or decide whether to get a professional in.
+Fixing penetrating damp can be easy and cheap to do yourself.
+But, before you can treat it or decide whether to get a professional in, You'll need to identify the issue first.

-In our survey more than half of people with a penetrating damp problem used a builder to deal with it, while 8% used a specialist damp company and 2% called in a surveyor.
-Some 22% dealt with it themselves.

 Take a look at the gallery and read on below for a run down on what might be causing penetrating damp and how to fix it.